 H.R.
-235 & S 431 Internet Tax Freedom Act (currently extended through October 1, 2015)
+235 & S 431 Internet Tax Freedom Act

+The moratorium on internet taxation was extended until December 10, 2015.
 HR 235 was introduced by Rep Bob Goodlatte (R-Va) on 02/02/2015 and passed by the full House June 9th.
 The Senate version, S 431 was introduced by Sen. John Thune with 50 cosponsors is in the Senate Committee on Finance.
 The bills prohibit state and local governments from levying discriminatory taxes on Internet products and services.